atk4/book/en/model/core.rst

 - GET and POST arguments, which are exclusive to app running in Web environment
 - UI objects or pages, which may not be there in CLI application.
-- Always document and think about use cases when model data is loaded / unloaded.
+- Add method documents and think about use cases when model data is loaded / unloaded.
 - Think about transactions and commits.
+- Write test-cases for your models.

 There is a special rule for relying on authenitcation data.
 In this documentation I have given example for MyOrders model, which display orders of the currently logged-in user.
-This is a valid usage pattern, but you must use it in a separate class.
+This is a valid usage pattern, but you must use it in a separate class which implies reliance on user being logged in.

-Another example is if your application have a system-wide filter.
+Another example of external dependency being valid is if your application have a system-wide filter.
 You might want to create Model_FilteredOrder which would automatically apply conditions from the global filter, but you should not do that inside the base model.

 With those basic requirements in mind, you can now create methods inside your model class to wrap up some business logic.

-There
+.. todo:: REVIEW beyond this point.

 Model data and methods
 ~~~~~~~~~~~~~~~~~~~~~~